-Some borrowers can't manage any extra payments.
-But remember that most mortgage contracts will allow you to make additional principal payments at any time.
-Any time you come into extra money, consider using this provision to make an additional one-time payment on mortgage principal.
-For example: several years after moving into your home, you receive a very large tax refund,a large legacy, or a non-taxable cash gift; , investing a few thousand dollars into your mortgage principal can significantly shorten the repayment period of your loan and save a huge amount on interest over the life of the loan.
-For most loans, even a modest amount, paid early in the mortgage, could offer huge savings in interest and in the length of the loan.
+Some folks can't manage any extra payments.
+But you should remember that most mortgages will allow you to make additional principal payments at any time.
+You can take advantage of this rule to pay down your mortgage principal any time you come into extra money.
+If, for example, you receive a large gift or tax refund three years into your mortgage, investing a few thousand dollars into your mortgage principal will reduce the repayment duration of your loan and save a huge amount on interest paid over the duration of the loan.
+For most loans, even this relatively small amount, paid early enough in the loan period, could offer big savings in interest and in the length of the loan.

 Equity Edge Mortgage, Inc. can walk you the mortgage process.
 Give us a call at 719-425-2226.